Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

             provided the last time it requested a decision.
 * `Decision Frequency` - The number of steps between decision requests.
 Not used if `On Demand Decision`, is true.

+## Monitoring Agents

+We created a helpful `Monitor` class that enables visualizing variables within a Unity environment.
+While this was built for monitoring an Agent's value function throughout the training process, we imagine it can be more broadly useful.
+You can learn more [here](Feature-Monitor.md).

 ## Instantiating an Agent at Runtime

 To add an Agent to an environment at runtime, use the Unity `GameObject.Instantiate()` function.
 It is typically easiest to instantiate an agent from a [Prefab](https://docs.unity3d.com/Manual/Prefabs.html) (otherwise, you have to instantiate every GameObject and Component that make up your agent individually).
 In addition, you must assign a Brain instance to the new Agent and initialize it by calling its `AgentReset()` method.
 For example, the following function creates a new agent given a Prefab, Brain instance, location, and orientation: